TAPEZONE128/270125units/DAT201x/README.md

 # Data Query with Transact SQL (T-SQL)

 > **Disclaimer:** This document serves solely as a personal reference to facilitate long-term retention and comprehension.
-It is intended for personal study purposes and does not contain or reveal any spoilers.
+It is intended for personal study purposes.
 The content is structured to support cognitive reinforcement and should not be interpreted as a divulgence of sensitive or restricted information.

 ### Section 1
 - [Module 1](--)